-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment September 14 • • • • • Re-tightened the large-scale social restrictions (PSBBs) in Jakarta, albeit to a less stringent extent, until September 25.
-September 17 Kept key policy rate, the 7-day reverse reporate (BI7DRR), unchanged at 4.00 percent.
-Extended the application of a lower RRR by 50 basis points to banks providing loans to SMEs, export-import activity, and priority sectors, by six months to June 2021. • • • • September 25 • • • • • Extended the re-tightened large-scale social movements (PSBBs) by two more weeks, to October 9.
-September 29 • • [The Parliament] Approved the government's proposed budget spending of IDR 2,750 trillion, or about 16.5 percent of GDP, for 2021, with a fiscal deficit forecast of 5.7 percent of GDP.
-The 2021 budget is slightly higher than the IDR 2,739 trillion budget for this year. • • • October 5 • • Approved the Omnibus Law on Job Creation, which is expected to enhance the business climate, improve ease of doing business, and address labor market rigidities. • • October 12 • • • • Relaxed the re-tightened large-scale social movements (PSBBs) back to a transitional period, with activities resuming at 50 percent of their normal capacity.
-October 13 • Kept key policy rate, the 7-day reverse reportate (BI7DRR), unchanged at 4.00 percent. • • • • October 23 • • • • Extended the timeline for banks to restructure loans under the relaxed criteria by one more year, from March 30, 2021 to March 30, 2022. • • • • • •
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance September 14 • • • • September 17 Kept key policy rate, the 7-day reverse reporate (BI7DRR), unchanged at 4.00 percent.
+Extended the application of a lower RRR by 50 basis points to banks providing loans to SMEs, export-import activity, and priority sectors, by six months to June 2021. • • • September 25 • • • • September 29 • [The Parliament] Approved the government's proposed budget spending of IDR 2,750 trillion, or about 16.5 percent of GDP, for 2021, with a fiscal deficit forecast of 5.7 percent of GDP.
+The 2021 budget is slightly higher than the IDR 2,739 trillion budget for this year. • • October 5 • • Approved the Omnibus Law on Job Creation, which is expected to enhance the business climate, improve ease of doing business, and address labor market rigidities. • October 12 • • • • October 13 • Kept key policy rate, the 7-day reverse reportate (BI7DRR), unchanged at 4.00 percent. • • • October 23 • • • • Extended the timeline for banks to restructure loans under the relaxed criteria by one more year, from March 30, 2021 to March 30, 2022.
+November 9 • • • • November 19 • Cut key policy rate, the 7-day reverse reportate (BI7DRR), by 25 basis points to 3.75 percent. • • • November 24 • • • • December 16 • • • • December 17 Kept key policy rate, the 7-day reverse reporate (BI7DRR) rate, unchanged at 3.75 percent.
+Committed to continuing accommodative monetary and macroprudential policies to support economic recovery while maintaining stability.
+Maintained exchange rate stabilization policy in line with rupiah fundamentals and market mechanisms, while further deepening the money market. • Encouraged banks to lower their lending rates, as credit growth remained weak against the backdrop of depressed loan demand and banks' increased risk aversion. •